 Confidence and self-esteem are enhanced as students progress through the grading system to ensure the next goal is always realistic and achievable.
 Grading ensures that all Iaido students can actively compete with players of similar ability.

 Iaido clubs and classes are also a great way to meet people and socialise.
-So why not join a Iaido class or club today use the finder on this page?
+So why not join a Iaido class or club today by using the finder on this page?

 Iaido classes are available to all ages from children to seniors, male and female.
 Rules apply depending on age and status.